wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - Interface `IFetchKeysStrategy` is now deprecated and will be removed in the next major SDK release.
   - There's `IPossessionFactorEncryptionKeyProvider` that SDK is using internally as a replacement.
 If your application depends on `IFetchKeysStrategy`, then please contact us to find a proper solution for you.

+- Method `PowerAuthSDK.removeActivationLocal(Context, boolean)` has no longer the context parameter optional, so the Context has to be always provided.

 ### Other changes

 - `BiometricAuthentication.isBiometricAuthenticationAvailable()` now better reflect the biometric authentication availability.
 The function is now internally implemented as `BiometricAuthentication.canAuthenticate() == BiometricStatus.OK`.